awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

   ```
   Classification=PHI
   ```
-+ Suppose you store project files in your S3 bucket\.
-You might tag these objects with a key called `Project` and a value, as shown following:
++ Suppose that you store project files in your S3 bucket\.
+You might tag these objects with a key named `Project` and a value, as shown following\.

   ```
   Project=Blue
   ```
-+ You can add multiple tags to an object, as shown following:
++ You can add multiple tags to an object, as shown following\.

   ```
   Project=x
   Classification=confidential
   ```

-You can add tags to new objects when you upload them or you can add them to existing objects\.
+You can add tags to new objects when you upload them, or you can add them to existing objects\.
 Note the following:
 + You can associate up to 10 tags with an object\.
-Tags associated with an object must have unique tag keys\.
+Tags that are associated with an object must have unique tag keys\.
-+ A tag key can be up to 128 Unicode characters in length and tag values can be up to 256 Unicode characters in length\.
++ A tag key can be up to 128 Unicode characters in length, and tag values can be up to 256 Unicode characters in length\.
-+ Key and values are case sensitive\.
++ The key and values are case sensitive\.
-+ For more information on Tag Restrictions\.
-See [User\-Defined Tag Restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation-tag-restrictions.html)\.
++ For more information about tag restrictions, see [User\-Defined Tag Restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation-tag-restrictions.html)\.

-Object key name prefixes also enable you to categorize storage, however prefix\-based categorization is one dimensional\.
+Object key name prefixes also enable you to categorize storage\.
+However, prefix\-based categorization is one\-dimensional\.
 Consider the following object key names:

 ```
 photos/photo1.jpg